 - You can personalize and customize it more than a file cabinet or a random box/desk drawer lol

-- It’s a neater and easier to flip through your #adulting sh*t.
+- It’s more orderly and easier to flip through your #adulting sh*t.
 Plus who doesn’t love feeling organized and as if they have their life totally together?! haha

 - You can definitely find what you need quicker!